emse-sas/sca_framework/cmd_sca/README.md

-# sca_cmd
+# CMD for attack configuration and run

-## Command prompt (CMD) for attack configuration and run
+Our driver application consist on a **simple** and **robust** command prompt (CMD).

-Our driver application consist on a **simple** and **robust** command prompt.
+### Features

-## Features
+- Hardware design unit and integration testing
-- Easily expandable code architecture
+- Acquisition of sensors synchronized with cryptographic computation
-- Documented commands
+- CSV data parsing for sensor [WIP]
-- Options
+- Attack launcher [WIP]

 ## Usage

-To get the list of the available commands type `help`.
+To get an exhaustive list of the available commands type `help`.
 ```
 >help
 [prints help for all commands]
 >help -c quit
-Label           Description
+Label           Description         Options
 quit            exit the software
 >quit
 Exiting....
 >aes -k 0x000102030405060708090a0b0c0d0e0f -p 0x00112233445566778899aabbccddeeff